mtrejo03/dev-harry-final-project/README.md

 # Book Tracker 📚

 This web-based application allows for a reader/user to log the book that they are currently reading by filling out a simple form asking for basic information about the book.
-It also allows for future modification of a logged book.
+It also allows for future modification of a previously submitted book.

 ## Notable features:
 - Customizable Options: reader name, book title, genre, rating, platform, review